silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-dns-record-import}

 The DNS record can be imported by using the `id`.
 The ID is formed from the DNS record ID, the domain ID and the CRN (Cloud Resource Name).
-All values are concatentated with a `:` character.
+All values are concatenated with a `:` character.
 The Domain ID and CRN are located on the **Overview** page of the Internet Services instance under the **Domain** heading of the UI, or via using the `ibmcloud cis` CLI.

 - **Domain ID**: The domain ID is a 32 digit character string of the format `1aaa11111aa1a1a1111aaa111111a11a`.
 - **CRN**: The CRN is a 120 digit character string of the format `crn:v1:bluemix:public:internet-svcs:global:a/1aa1111a1a1111aa1a111111111111aa:11aa111a-11a1-1a11-111a-111aaa11a1a1::`
 - **DNS record ID**: The DNS record ID is a 32 digit character string of the form: 111a11a1aa1aa11111a111111a111111a.
-The ID of an existing DNS record is not avaiable via the UI.
-It can be retrieved programatically via the CIS API or via the CLI by running `ibmcloud cis dns-records <domain_id>`.
+The ID of an existing DNS record is not available via the UI.
+It can be retrieved via the CIS API or via the CLI by running `ibmcloud cis dns-records <domain_id>`.

 ```
 terraform import ibm_cis_dns_record.myorg <dns_record_ID>:<domain_ID>:<crn>